insanity54/guess-that-module/README.md

 ## About

 Guess that module is a quiz for Hatsune Miku Fans.
-The goal is to correctly guess the name of as many modules as possible.
+The goal is to correctly guess the name of as many Miku modules as possible.
 Made using Vue.js and CSS Flexbox.

 ### References